stevensouza/automon/README.md

 * Any jars used by your application

 **Automon is typically used to track method invocation time, and exception counts.** It is very easy to set-up and you should be able to start monitoring your code within minutes.
 The data will be stored and displayed using the monitoring tool of your choice.
-The following image shows the type of data Automon collects (displayed in JAMon and here in [grahphite/StatsD](https://github.com/stevensouza/automon/blob/master/docs/automon_statsd.png)).
+The following image shows the type of data Automon collects (The example below displays the data in JAMon, however the data can be displayed in whatever monitoring tool/api you choose.
+For example here is same data displayed in [grahphite/StatsD](https://github.com/stevensouza/automon/blob/master/docs/automon_statsd.png)).

 ![Automon method and exception metrics displayed in JAMon](https://github.com/stevensouza/automon/blob/master/docs/automon_jamon.png)